Using Forests in Multivariate Regression Discontinuity Designs: Simulations

 \subsection{Data}

-We first consider a univariate design simulated using data from \citet{L08}, as the \citet{L08} data is a popular choice to conduct simulations in the RD literature. \citet{L08} studies the effect of being the current incumbent party in a district on the votes obtained in the district’s next election.
+We first consider a univariate design simulated using data from \citet{L08}, which is a popular choice in the RD literature to conduct simulations. \citet{L08} studies the effect of being the current incumbent party in a district on the votes obtained in the district’s next election.
 The running variable is univariate and measures the difference in vote share between the Democratic candidate and their strongest opponent in the current election, and the outcome variable is the Democratic vote share in the next election.
 This univariate design normalizes the assignment cutoff to $0$, and units with $X_i\geq 0$ are treated (i.e., winning the current election).

 We then consider a bivariate design simulated using data from \citet{KT15}, who study the effect of television advertising on election turnout, where the running variable is the two-dimensional geographic coordinate of a voter's location and the outcome of interest is election turnout and takes binary values.
 Treatment status is determined by a geographic media market boundary.
 Their data also contains several other outcome variables for placebo analysis.
-In addition to election turnout, we include age and housing price per square foot in our simulation to cover both discrete and continuous outcome variables. \cite{KT15} consider three equally spaced points along the treatment boundary, depicted as black squares in Figure \ref{fig:KT-turnout}, to be the points at which they estimate the treatment effect Without loss of generality, we pick the middle point, circled in green in Figure \ref{fig:KT-turnout}, to be the boundary point of interest in our simulation.
+In addition to election turnout, we include age and housing price per square foot in our simulation to cover both discrete and continuous outcome variables. \cite{KT15} consider three equally spaced points along the treatment boundary, depicted as black squares in Figure \ref{fig:KT-turnout}, to be the points at which they estimate the treatment effect.
+For simplicity, we pick the middle point, circled in green in Figure \ref{fig:KT-turnout}, to be the boundary point of interest in our simulation.

 We consider designs up to two scores in our Monte Carlo study because the current \texttt{R} implementation of the minimax-optimal estimator $\widehat{\tau}_{\texttt{mm}}(x^c;\mathcal{B})$ in \eqref{minimax} provided by \citet{IW19} only accepts up to two scores.
-But in work in progress, we illustrate how to use the two forest-based estimators in RD designs with more than two scores to explore heterogeneous treatment effects along the treatment boundary in an empirical application.
+In an empirical application in Section \ref{sec:emprical}, we illustrate how to use the forest-based estimators in an RD design with more than two scores to explore heterogeneous treatment effects along the treatment boundary.

-\subsection{Generating Simulation Data}
+\subsubsection{Generating Simulation Data}